Advanced Ischemic Heart Disease Center

 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don’t hesitate to ask.

-The Advanced Ischemic Heart Disease Center is a collaborative effort among clinicians who specialize in treating advanced coronary disease, including physicians and nurses from Invasive & Interventional Cardiology, Cardiovascular and Thoracic Surgery, Cardiac Electrophysiology & Pacing, Cardiovascular Imaging, Heart Failure, Preventive Cardiology & Rehabilitation, along with specialists from Pain Management, Stem Cell Therapy and Pharmacy.
+The Advanced Ischemic Heart Disease Center is a collaborative effort among clinicians who specialize in treating advanced coronary disease, including physicians and nurses from Invasive & Interventional Cardiology, Cardiovascular and Thoracic Surgery, Cardiac Electrophysiology & Pacing, Cardiovascular Imaging, Heart Failure, Preventive Cardiology & Rehabilitation, along with specialists from Pain Management and Pharmacy.
 These medical professionals are dedicated to providing specialized treatment to improve your symptoms and increase your quality of life.

 Our Medical Team